Double Majors & Concurrent Degrees Declaration

 - Students must meet all requirements of each major separately.

 - Students will need to schedule appointments with advisors for both majors to complete the academic plan and obtain signatures verifying accuracy.
 A walk-in session is not appropriate for this type of planning.

-- TWO degrees are awarded and can be from the same or different colleges.
+- TWO degrees are awarded and can be from the same or different colleges and degree programs.

 - A minimum of 150 credit hours are required to complete concurrent degrees.

 - Residency (minimum of 30 semester hours in USF undergraduate courses) and other University requirements must be established in the institution conferring the degree.
 State and University requirements, once established in the home institution, are not duplicated.

 - Students must meet the requirements of the college awarding each degree.